-- Lieutenant Susan Ahn Cuddy, a Korean American, served in the Navy as a member of the WAVES [Women Accepted for Volunteer Emergency Service] and became a gunnery officer.
+- Lieutenant Susan Ahn Cuddy, a Korean American who served in the Navy as a member of the WAVES [Women Accepted for Volunteer Emergency Service] and became the first woman gunnery officer.

 - Rear Admiral Ming E. Chang became the first naturalized Asian Pacific American naval officer to reach flag rank when he was promoted to rear admiral in 1980.

 - Senior leaders including Rear Admiral Peter A. Gumataotao and Rear Admiral Ron J. MacLaren have continued the tradition of leadership and service.

 - Command Master Chief Josephine Tauoa became the first Samoan Command Master Chief on 26 February 2020.
 Her first command master chief assignment was aboard USS Chung-Hoon (DDG-93), named in honor of the Asian American and Pacific Islander, Rear Admiral Gordon Pai'ea Chung-Hoon.